May 15, 2020

 A home is probably the single most expensive purchase you’ll ever make, so it’s best to prepare before you even start looking.
 When you own your own house, you’re responsible not only for the mortgage and utility payments, but also for the maintenance and repair costs.
 These can add up quickly.
 In order to put yourself in the best possible financial position when looking to purchase a home, check your credit score, make sure you are debt free and have an emergency fund of three- to six-months’ worth of expenses set aside.

-Maintaining a healthy credit score is important when trying to secure a mortgage, and during these times of COVID-19, accessing your credit information is especially important.
-That’s why Equifax, Experian and Transunion are now offering FREE weekly online reports through April 2021.
+Maintaining a healthy credit score is important when trying to secure a mortgage.
+That's why LUSO Federal Credit Union offers Credit Sense through online and mobile banking.
+Credit Sense is a FREE service that allows our members to check their credit score at any time, right from their computer or mobile device, just by logging into their LUSO online account.
 Checking your credit regularly will give you an idea of what debts you need to pay off before you’re able to secure a mortgage.
 We offer a debt payoff calculator in our Financial Wellness Center, that will show you how long it will take to pay off each loan and how much interest will accrue over the length of said loan.

 Once you are debt free, you can set up a direct deposit into a dedicated savings account to easily start building your emergency fund.
 This stash of money will come in handy when, months after you move into your new home, one of your appliances breaks down and you find yourself in need of a replacement or you suddenly find yourself unemployed or without a significant source of your income with which to pay your mortgage.